-Every business that is online knows it needs Search Engine Optimization to expand its web presence.
+Every online business knows it needs Search Engine Optimization to expand its web presence.
 After all, building user awareness is half the battle of doing business online.
-SEO isn’t necessarily difficult in practice, but it can be time consuming and tough to stay abreast in an ever-evolving field.
+SEO isn’t necessarily difficult in practice, but it can be time-consuming and tough to stay abreast in an ever-evolving field.
 For websites and businesses that don’t have a large support team, devoting extended time and resources to address SEO can be a distraction from primary responsibilities.
 Luckily, there are a plethora of free tools that ease the burden and keep track of all the search engine performance and ranking factors for you.
 We’ve gathered some of the best below.

-Formerly known as Google Webmaster Tools, Google Search Console provides users with insight into how Google accesses their content and incorporates it into Google search results.
+Formerly known as Google Webmaster Tools, Google Search Console provides users with insight into how Google accesses its content and incorporates it into Google search results.
 Search Console reports an evolving list of search terms that return your links.
-It also produces metrics that include clicks, impressions (how many times your link shows up in a results page the search user sees), click-through rate (clicks divided by impressions), and the average position of your top ranking search result.
+It also produces metrics that include clicks, impressions (how many times your link shows up on a results page the search user sees), click-through rate (clicks divided by impressions), and the average position of your top-ranking search result.
 All of these reports can be filtered to show data based on region, device, and more.

-Search Console details how the Google search engine interfaces with your site; Analytics does the same for the your site’s users.
+Search Console details how the Google search engine interfaces with your site; Analytics does the same for your site’s users.
 Customizable reports measure everything from traffic acquisition to audience data, like location and demographics.
-It also analyzes and measures conversions based on definable events, like clicking on a video, or purchasing.
-Google Analytics is critical for understanding who your customers are, and how they behave in relation to your site’s structure and content.
+It also analyzes and measures conversions based on definable events, like clicking on a video or purchasing.
+Google Analytics is critical for understanding who your customers are and how they behave in relation to your site’s structure and content.

-For WordPress users, the Yoast SEO plugin in a must.
-Although WordPress is generally SEO friendly, Yoast can dramatically improve your results.
-Most notably it allows users to quickly build and modify XML sitemaps that help Google’s web crawlers interpret rich content like images and video, which can go unnoticed if they are not properly tagged with appropriate descriptions and keywords.
+For WordPress users, the Yoast SEO plugin is a must.
+Although WordPress is generally SEO-friendly, Yoast can dramatically improve your results.
+Most notably, it allows users to quickly build and modify XML sitemaps that help Google’s web crawlers interpret rich content like images and video, which can go unnoticed if they are not properly tagged with appropriate descriptions and keywords.
 Another handy feature is Yoast’s ability to preview how Google will display your links in their results.
-Analytics and Search Console can be integrated into Yoast, allowing you to pull insights from Google’s data and make changes using Yoast’s various templates, without ever having to leave the WordPress Dashboard.
+Analytics and Search Console can be integrated into Yoast, allowing you to pull insights from Google’s data and make changes using Yoast’s various templates without ever having to leave the WordPress Dashboard.